Get insider access

 Treble Amount

 Although we measured their sound performance using Bluetooth, you can expect the same performance via analog, so long as the headphones are powered on.
-You can see a comparison between Bluetooth, analog (with the headphones off), and analog (with the headphones on) here.
-However, when used passively, the headphones deliver a lot more boom to mixes, but vocals and instruments take a hit, sounding hollow and veiled.
+You can see a graph comparing the frequency responses over Bluetooth and active as well as passive wired connections.
+However, when used passively, the headphones deliver a very different sound with anemic low bass, considerably more boom, a boosted mid-range, and harsh treble.
+Vocals and instruments take a hit, sounding hollow and veiled or piercing, depending on the pitch.

 7.7